Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-6.md

 He was quite proud of that, as he was pretty new to saying smart things.
 With the disappearance of Hanah ever since they landed here, he was technically the youngest of them all.
 A toddler on the time scale of gods.
 A _smart_ toddler at---

 Something stirred in the water.
-He wasn't used to bacteria doing this much, and when he looked, his suspicion was confirmed: it was no bacteria.
+He wasn't used to bacteria doing this much, and when he looked, his suspicion was confirmed: these were no bacteria.
 Long blobs in different colors radiated from a boulder.
-They were thick and round at one end, but pointy and thin at the other, like Cosmo's beak, or arrows.
+They were thick and round at one end, but pointy and thin at the other, like Cosmo's beak.

+Or ... arrows?

 Unease crept through his fins.
 These creatures did not _interact_ with the water.
 They did not create waves, nor bubbles, nor push things aside.
 As if they weren't just slightly see-through but also slightly pass-through, like a ghost.